linuxsoftware/ls.joyous/docs/tutorials/out_of_the_box.rst

 9. Choose Event page.
 Add a ``Title``, ``Date`` and some ``Details``.
     The ``Time zone`` will default to your current time zone which is set in your Wagtail Account settings.
-(More about editing events is covered elsewhere.)

 ::